Shoulder

 What is the difference between a partial and a full-thickness tear?

-A partial tear does not go all the way through the tendon — it involves only a portion of the tendon's depth.
+A partial tear does not go all the way through the tendon.
+It involves only a portion of the tendon's depth.
 A full-thickness tear extends completely through the tendon, creating an opening between the joint and the bursa above.
 Full-thickness tears are generally more symptomatic and more likely to require surgical repair, particularly in active patients.

 Will my rotator cuff tear get worse if I don't have surgery?

-Many rotator cuff tears — especially degenerative ones — do progress in size over time, and muscle quality can deteriorate with prolonged denervation and disuse.
-For some patients this is clinically irrelevant; for others, particularly those with larger tears or higher functional demands, delay can make future repair more technically challenging.
+Many rotator cuff tears, especially degenerative ones, do progress in size over time, and muscle quality can deteriorate with prolonged denervation and disuse.
+For some patients this is clinically irrelevant.
+For others, particularly those with larger tears or higher functional demands, delay can make future repair more technically challenging.
 We will monitor your tear and advise you honestly if the window for optimal surgical outcomes is closing.

 What is the success rate of rotator cuff surgery?

 Arthroscopic rotator cuff repair has excellent clinical outcomes, with the large majority of patients reporting significant improvement in pain and function.
-Structural re-tear rates vary by tear size — smaller tears heal at rates exceeding 90%, while large and massive tears carry higher re-tear rates.
+Structural re-tear rates vary by tear size.
+Smaller tears heal at rates exceeding 90%, while large and massive tears carry higher re-tear rates.
 Importantly, clinical outcomes (pain relief and functional improvement) remain good even in patients with structural re-tears, though strength recovery may be incomplete.

 Meet the specialists